2kai/full-stack-school/README.md

 Open http://localhost and see the first version of "Course information" application.

-###### Exercise 1.2, "Course information" application
+###### Exercises 1.2, 1.3, 1.4, "Course information" application

 Open http://localhost and see the same picture as in Exercise 1.1.
-Here just refactoring was done.
+Just a refactoring was done in these exercises.
 So visually nothing has been changed.

-###### Exercise 1.3, "Course information" application

 ##### Development notes